VladimirShaleev/ipaddress/doc/cpp-module.md

 }
 ```

+@note At the moment, the goal of `ipaddress::ipaddress-module` is not provided through package-managers like Vcpkg or Conan, because there is still no Best Practice on the integration of C++ modules into packages.

 ## Restrictions on the use of modules {#restrictions}

 Let's look at some restrictions on the use of modules.
 There are at least the following compilers that support C++ modules: